reetou/fancy_discord_front/docs/troubleshooting.md

 ### Deploy has a status `failed`

 * First, make sure your code is working on your local machine
+* Make sure your bot token is valid
 * Try to `git clone` a repository URL you provided in app settings - it should be successfuly cloned in order to deploy
 * Check if there's a misconfiguration or incompatibility with our [Language-specific Requirements](/docs/language-specific-requirements).
 * Try again